mel-liow/twitter-analysis/README.md

     ```

 6. NLTK data needs to be downloaded in order to load stopwords and wordnet.
 More information on how to download the data can be found at [NLTK.org](https://www.nltk.org/data.html).
-# Running the project:
+# Running the project locally:
-This command will run a temprorary local flask server at 127.0.0.1:5000:
+This command will run a temprorary local flask server on port 5000:
 ```python
 npm run start-server
 ```

-To run the frontend React app at 127.0.0.1:3000, open a new terminal and run the following:
+To run the frontend React app on port 3000, open a new terminal and run the following:
 ```python
 npm run start
 ```